Imperal Docs

 Example: your summarize_text tool at base_price=5 (indie tier, 80%)

-Non-BYOLLM user calls it:
+Non-BYOLLM user calls it (economy model → platform_fee=60):

 base_price = 5 (your pricing)

-platform_fee = 2 (Imperal's LLM cost — model-tier-derived)
+platform_fee = 60 (Imperal's LLM cost — model-tier-derived; economy here)

 ─────────────────────

-total user cost = 7 tokens
+total user cost = 65 credits

-developer_share = floor(7 × 0.80) = 5 tokens ← you earn 5
+developer_share = floor(5 × 0.80) = 4 credits ← you earn 4 (off base_price only)

 BYOLLM user calls it: